Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

-\begin{corollary} Let $G$ be a one-ended torsion-free AH group which can be generated by two elements, and additionally assume that $G$ is finitely presented.
-Then any essential abelian splitting of $G$ is a cyclic splitting of $G$. \end{corollary}
+\begin{corollary} Let $G$ be a one-ended torsion-free AH group which can be generated by two elements, and additionally assume that the abelianisation is $\mathbb{Z}^2$.
+Let $(\mathbf{\Gamma},T, \psi)$ be an essential abelian splitting of $G$.
+Then $(\mathbf{\Gamma},T, \psi)$ is a cyclic splitting. \end{corollary}

+\begin{proof} By Theorem \ref{thm:TwoGenJSJ}, if the splitting $(\mathbf{\Gamma},T, \psi)$ is non-trivial then $G$ splits as an HNN-extension $H\ast_{A^t=B}$ where $A$ and $B$ are edge groups of the original splitting and where $H$ is the fundamental group of the graph of groups carried by $T$.
+Suppose $A$ and $B$ are non-cyclic.
+As $G$ is AH, the centralisers $C_H(A)$ and $C_H(B)$ are locally cyclic, and hence also non-cyclic locally cyclic.
+This means that any homomorphisms $C_H(A)\to\mathbb{Z}^2$ and $C_H(B)\to\mathbb{Z}^2$ must have trivial image, and so as $G$ has $\mathbb{Z}^2$ abelianisation we have that $C_H(A)$ and $C_H(B)$ are contained in the derived subgroup of $G$.
+By \Cref{lem:KWcopyHNN}, $G$ has generating pair $(th, a)$ where $h\in H$ and $a\in C_H(A)$.
+As $a$ is in the derived subgroup of $G$, it follows that $G$ has cyclic abelianisation.
+This is a contradiction, and so we conclude that $A$ and $B$ are cyclic, and hence that the splitting is cyclic. \end{proof}

+We next combine finite presentability with properties of the splitting itself.
+Here, we need a preliminary lemma.

+\begin{lemma} Suppose a finitely presented group $G$ splits as an HNN-extension $H\ast_{A^t=B}$, with $H$ finitely generated.
+Then $A$ and $B$ are finitely generated. \end{lemma}